MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web.md

    ![Web credentials selection](../images/webcredentials.png)

+   The level you select for the authentication method determines what part of a URL will have the authentication method applied to it.
+If you select the top-level web address, the authentication method you select here will be used for that URL address or any sub-address within that address.
+However, you might not want to set the top URL address to a specific authentication method because different sub-addresses could require different authentication methods.
+For example, if you were accessing two separate folders of a single SharePoint site and wanted to use different Microsoft Accounts to access each one.

-   If you select the top-level web address, you won't need to select the authentication method for that URL address or any sub-address again.
+   Once you have set the authentication method for a specific web address, you won't need to select the authentication method for that URL address or any sub-address again.
 For example, if you select the https://en.wikipedia.org/ address in this dialog, any web page that begins with this address will not require that you select the authentication method again.

    >[!Note]
    >If you need to change the authentication method later, see [Changing the authentication method](#changing-the-authentication-method).